The nature of cosmological metric perturbations in presence of gravitational particle production: The cosmological model with gravitational particle production

 In the present case the energy-momentum conservation equation for the unperturbed fluid is

 Here $H$ is the Hubble parameter defined as $H\equiv\dot{a}/a$.
 As particles are being produced due to cosmological expansion, we must have a conservation equation as \cite{Pan:2016jli}

 where $\Gamma$ stands for the rate of change of particle number in a physical volume $V$ and $n$ is the number of particles per unit physical volume.
-The above relation is assumed to be true for cosmological models with particle production on dimensional grounds although we do not know the value of $\Gamma$ precisely.
+The above relation is assumed to be true for cosmological models with particle production although we do not know the value of $\Gamma$ precisely.
 We assume throughout our work that $\Gamma \ge 0$.
-From the above relation one can work for the unperturbed case